socodes/blockchain_R/README.md

 Like Bitcoin, cryptographic algorithm SHA-256 is used for hash calculating.
 R library "digest" is used to generate hashed SHA-256 version of a string.

+Dependencies:
+- R version 4.0.5 or newer
+- digest
+- testthat

+Building:
+- will be implemented.

+Testing:
+- will be implemented.

+Install:
+- will be updated.

+How to use:
+- Install required R language version from https://www.r-project.org
+- install required packages from command line as: install.package(PACKAGE_NAME)
+- Change current working directory to repository location.
+- Run the script: "Rscript script.R"

 #### Related Readings:
 ``````
 Nonce: https://en.bitcoin.it/wiki/Nonce